Itamichan/Japan-Wanderlust/readme-related-documents/testing.md

 Was used for:
 * Testing the responsiveness of the web page.
     * As an outcome I adjusted the media queries on different occasions in order to ensure the proper placement on different screen sizes.
-    * The game  is adjusting its size until the screen size is 600px after which it remains constant.
 * Debugging - which allowed to identify wrongly applied scss as well as to see if the react components are working as expected.

-As a result the web page is responsive on different screen sizes and existing buggs are identified and addressed accordingly.
+As a result the web page is responsive on different screen sizes and existing bugs are identified and addressed accordingly.

 ## Manual Testing